Saturday, 31 January 2026 (Day 3)

 5pm to 5.45pm: Clinical debate

-If you had to pick just one: GLP-1 receptor agonist or SGLT-2- inhibitor for type 2 diabetes: Which should be the preferred first choice?
+IIf you had to pick just one: GLP-1 receptor agonist or SGLT-2- inhibitor for type 2 diabetes with established CVD.
+Which should be the preferred first choice?

 Moderator: